dsarrut/vvv/readme_dev.md

 1.  **Input & Mutation:** The user interacts with a UI element.
 The corresponding callback in a `ui/` module or `gui.py` updates a property on the `ViewState` (e.g., `view_state.display.ww`) or sets a flag on the controller (e.g., `controller.ui_needs_refresh = True`).
 2.  **Synchronization:** If a `ViewState` property was changed, the `SyncManager` may be invoked to propagate that change to other viewers in the same sync group.
 3.  **The `tick()` Assessment:** During the main render loop in `gui.py`, `controller.tick()` is called.
 Each viewer checks its dirty flags:
     *   *If `is_geometry_dirty`:* Recalculates the ViewportMapper bounding boxes.
+If Nearest Neighbor interpolation is active, this also triggers a precise software-side screen mapping recalculation.
+    *   *Texture Rebuilds:* If the image size, orientation, or interpolation mode changes, the viewer safely purges old GPU textures and atomically binds a newly sized dynamic texture to prevent OpenGL ghosting.
-    *   *If `is_data_dirty`:* Forces the `SliceRenderer` to slice the NumPy array, apply the W/L, and push the new 1D RGBA array to the GPU texture registry.
+    *   *If `is_data_dirty` (or Texture Rebuilt):* Forces the `SliceRenderer` to slice the NumPy array, apply the W/L, and push the new 1D RGBA array to the active GPU texture.
     *   If `controller.ui_needs_refresh` is true, the relevant UI panels are rebuilt.

 ---

 ## Spatial Nomenclature

-To prevent coordinate math bugs, this application strictly defines spatial terms:
+To prevent coordinate math bugs, this application defines spatial terms:

 * **Voxel (`voxel_x`, `voxel_y`, `voxel_z`, `time_idx`):** The 3D/4D integer indices of the NumPy array (e.g., `[512, 512, 120, 0]`).
 Used exclusively to extract physical pixel values.
 * **Physical (`phys_x`, `phys_y`, `phys_z`):** The real-world spatial coordinates in millimeters, calculated using the image's spacing and origin.
 Used for cross-image synchronization and overlay registration.